theoperatore/theoperatore.github.io/_posts/2015-01-16-for-the-sake-of-screen-shake.md

   }

-  // apply some drag
-  ...

-  // update camera position -- verlet integration
+  // a bunch of verlet stuff
-  ...

-  // reset accel
   ...

   // bound camera to world edges if applicable